-POLICY 3.2.2: As part of the City's Post-Disaster Plan, the City will develop a plan for the replacement of infrastructure which integrates additional innovative climate adaptation and mitigation in the CHHAoastal High Hazard Area.
-The City shall limit development in areas known to suffer repeated damage during hurricane, storm surge, or other flooding events.
+POLICY 3.2.2: As part of the City's Post-Disaster Plan, the City will develop a plan for the replacement of infrastructure in the CHHA that integrates additional innovative climate adaptation and mitigation to the extent financially feasible.

-Policy 3.2.3: The City shall prepare Post-Disaster Redevelopment Plans in the CHHA which reduce or eliminate the exposure of human life, public property, and private property to natural hazards by 2020.
+Policy 3.2.3: The City shall prepare Post-Disaster Redevelopment Plans for the CHHA that identify strategies to reduce or eliminate the exposure of human life, public property, and private property to natural hazards by 2020.